RanjanaRK/shortify-api/README.md

 ### 📎 QR Code Generation (On-Demand)

 - QR codes are available **only for authenticated users**
-- QR codes are generated **on-demand** using the short URL
+- QR codes are generated using the short URL
 - QR images are **not stored in the database**
 - This keeps the system stateless and reduces storage overhead
-- The QR code can be regenerated anytime from the short URL

 ### 📊 Analytics & User Activity